Rodent Pest Control

 Rodents are warm-blooded mammals that are found throughout the world.

 Some of the most common invaders in the rodent family are rats, mice, squirrels, chipmunks, moles, and voles.
 Rodents vary greatly in appearance between species, but all rodents have oversized front teeth that are used for chewing.
 Rodents are tough to control, and their tendency to chew on just about anything can cause immense damage in and around the home.
-Rodents carry and spread fleas, as well as an array of diseases, including Hantavirus pulmonary syndrome which can be fatal.
+Rodents carry and spread fleas, as well as carry diseases, including Hantavirus pulmonary syndrome which can be fatal.

 Where do rodents live?